chanstst/capstone/README.md

 This project aims at filling the information gap by classifying buildings as Period vs Modern, based on 2000+ images from leading portals (Rightmove, Zoopla, Purple Bricks)

+A divide-and-conquer approach was taken to drastically cut down the effort in labelling, and increase the output accuracy.

 Results: metrics ~90% (AUC, accuracy)

 ## Datasets